do-it-ecm/courses/README.md

 - [npm](https://www.npmjs.com/)

 ## Installation
-1. Clone the repository: `git clone https://github.com/boxboxjason/do_it.git`
+1. Clone the repository: `git clone https://github.com/boxboxjason/do-it.git`
-2. Navigate to the project directory: `cd do_it`
+2. Navigate to the project directory: `cd do-it`
 3. Install the dependencies: `npm install`
-4. Build the static website: `npm run build`
-5. Serve the website at http://localhost:3000/do_it : `npm run serve`
+5. Serve the website at http://localhost:3000/do-it : `npm start`

 ## How to contribute
 1. Create a new branch: `git checkout -b COURSE_NAME`